Adrghph/kubeftp-proxy-helm/README.md

 2. Configure your values.yaml (see below Configuration)

 **By default, this chart deploys a standard FTP.
-If you need FTPS support, follow the FTPS Setup before running the Helm install.**
+If you need FTPS support, follow the FTPS Setup below before running the Helm install.**

 3. Create and install into a dedicated namespace (recommended)